 Figure 14: Model Performance Taylor Rule, Modified Taylor Rule and Naive Model

-This analysis will explore the formulation of the Modernized Taylor Rule as presented by Kliensen in his 2019 paper.
-Using the formula in Figure 15 as a starting point I can generate feature list for this concept.
+This analysis will explore the formulation of the Modernized Taylor Rule as presented by Kliensen (2019b).
+Using the formula in Figure 15 as a starting point, I can generate feature list for this concept.